JadenBailey/JadenBailey/README.md

 - 🎓 I am a recent graduate of San Diego State University with a B.S. in Statistics.

-- 📊 I am a detail oriented worker with a passion for completing tasks.
+- 📊 I am a detail-oriented worker with a passion for completing tasks.

-- 💻 Background in: Python and Descriptive Statistics.
+- 💻 Proficient in: Python, R, and SAS.

 ### Contacts 📭